ConeDragon/docs/building/tracks/stories/arrays.elyses-enchantments.md

 - Remove the top card from the stack
 - Insert a card at the bottom of the stack
 - Remove a card from the bottom of the stack
-- Check size of the stack
+- Check the size of the stack

 This story can be continued to also teach array analysis: